 - the date they were admitted as a Freeman

-We'll acknowledged your application in writing and return original certificates by recorded post.
+We'll acknowledge your application in writing and return your original certificates by recorded post.

-If you're unsure of any requirements related to your application check the 'Roll of Freemen' in Archives and Local History collections at York Explore.
+If you're unsure of any requirements relating to your application, check the 'Roll of Freemen' in Archives and Local History collections at York Explore.

 Freemanship through servitude

-To become a 'Freeman by servitude' a you must be an apprentice to a master craftsman (who is already a Freeman of York) for five years.
+To become a 'Freeman by servitude', a you must have been an apprentice to a master craftsman (who is already a Freeman of York) for a minimum of five years.
 In these cases contact our Electoral Services team directly.